thetrime/trimeplay/README.md

    * Viewing videos from third parties, such as youtube (Again, only without DRM)
    * Pausing and resuming video
    * Stopping videos
+   * Playing some videos from websites such as PBS.org (whether it works depends on the format of the video somewhat)

 What does not (because either it never will or I have no interest in doing it)
    * Anything with DRM